-In the current economic environment, our customer protection function can help better prepare the system and the public, especially those who are more fragile and more at risk of financial exclusion, to tackle difficult situations, and it provides tools to make people more financially aware.
-It must also ensure that the ongoing transformation of the financial and payments markets, in part due to digitalization, translates into new services and opportunities for customers, while limiting the risks faced by users.
+In the current economic environment, our customer protection function can help better prepare the system and the public, especially those who are more vulnerable and more at risk of financial exclusion, to tackle difficult situations, and it provides tools to make people more financially aware.
+In addition, customer protection must support innovation and translate it into new and more value-added services for customers, while controlling risks for users.

-Effective customer protection contributes to the collective economic well-being, fosters more active and responsible participation in the economic life of our country and is conducive to the financial stability of the system as a whole.
+Effective customer protection and adequate financial education improve the economic well-being of citizens, promote more active and responsible participation in the economic life of the country and quality financial inclusion, and contribute to the financial stability of the system.

-Communication plays a key role in this, through both the Bank's ability to engage with all stakeholders and its efforts to make the public aware of its tasks and the tools available, with the aim of increasing the public's trust in the Bank's actions and in the financial system.
+Communication plays a key role in this, as the Bank engages with all stakeholders and strives to make the public aware of its tasks and the tools available, with the aim of increasing the public's trust in the Bank's actions and in the financial system.